 Americans who live abroad should also enroll in the Smart Traveler Enrollment Program, or STEP, says a spokesperson for the State Department.

-“STEP is a good way for Americans to find out what’s going on in the country their living in, about any safety concerns and other information,” the spokesperson says.
+“STEP is a good way for Americans to find out what’s going on in the country they’re living in, about any safety concerns and other information,” the spokesperson says.